pulumi/docs/quickstart/index.md

 ---
 layout: default
-nav_section: "quickstart"
+nav_section: Quickstart
+title: Quickstart tutorials
 ---

-# Getting Started Tutorials

 Welcome to Pulumi, a new way to program the cloud. ☁️